Infineon/training-modustoolbox-level3-wifi/README.md

 This class consists of 9 chapters:
 - Chapter 1: Intro - Overall introduction to this course and PSoC™ 6 AnyCloud
-- Chapter 2: WiFi - Overview of the network stack, WiFi, and mDNS
+- Chapter 2: Wi-Fi - Overview of the network stack, Wi-Fi, and mDNS
 - Chapter 3a: Sockets - Introduction to TCP sockets
 - Chapter 3b: Sockets-TLS - Introduction to symmectric/asymmectric encryption and TLS
 - Chapter 4a: Cloud - Introduction to "the cloud".
 Overview of common application protocols
 - Chapter 4b: Cloud-HTTP - Description of the HTTP protocol and AnyCloud HTTP libraries
 - Chapter 4c: Cloud-MQTT - Description of the MQTT protocol.
 Interacting with AWS IoT Cloud
-- Chapter 5: Low-Power - Introduction to applying low power concepts to WiFi applications
+- Chapter 5: Low-Power - Introduction to applying low power concepts to Wi-Fi applications
 - Chapter 6: Project - Apply what you have learned in the class to create an IoT thermostat

 ## Hardware